CQCL/benchmarking_pytket_cutensornet/README.md

 - The parameters the algorithm admits are described in the previous section; these are `chi` and `truncation_fidelity`.
 Only one of the two can be set to a non-default value.
 The values for each of the simulations appear in the `*_settings.txt` file in the corresponding branch of the submission.
 - There are no additional source of inaccuracies not accounted for by the fidelity metrics.
 - The library is open sourced, including the custom MPS implementation (see repository [here](https://github.com/CQCL/pytket-cutensornet)).
 It uses NVIDIA's CuTensorNet as a dependecy, which is not open sourced (although it's Python interface is) but does not require a license to use.
+- The simulations were run using version 0.12.0 from `pytket-cutensornet` which depends on cuTensorNet 2.17.0 (cuQuantum 25.03).